Michigan Uniform Power of Attorney Act (UPOAA)

 We emphasize personalized service, helping clients avoid common estate planning mistakes like outdated documents and inadequate coverage.
 We welcome working with other professionals (financial advisors, tax professionals, insurance specialists) when needed to create detailed estate plans that can change with your loved one’s circumstances and legal requirements.

 Need help setting up a power of attorney?
-Contact Howard H. Collens at (248) 970-9570 for a free consultation.
+Contact Howard H. Collens at (248) 970-9570 for a free phone consultation.